mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 ### Lazy Execution

-Lazy rules are invoked after all non-lazy rules have been executed.
+Lazy rules are those which are invoked only if their output is requested by another rule using an equivalent operation.
+The intended purpose is to manage the execution of different rules, and restrict executing only those lazy rules whose output needs to be accessed by some other rule.
+With regards to rule priority, lazy rules are invoked after all non-lazy rules have been executed.
 In the example below, the `Action2Heading` and `Decision2Heading` rules are lazy and are invoked (in top-down order) after the `Flowchart2Heading` rule has been executed.

 ```
 rule Flowchart2Heading